danielendeg/nugetpackageupdate/SharedPlatform/IoMT_Connector_Public_Preview_Deployment.md

 2. Key Vault
 3. Storage Account
 4. Stream Analytics Job
-5. App Service (Function Apps are hosted on shared IoMT Connector Regional Infrastructure App Service Plan)
+5. App Service (Function) - Apps are hosted on shared IoMT Connector Regional Infrastructure App Service Plan.

 ## NOTE: The above will be handled as part of the Resource Provider worker updates.